seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-1.md

 # Instructions

-## Exercise 1: Migrate SQL Server database to Azure
+## Exercise 1: Install and Configure SQL Server.

 In this exercise, you will: